bhagya314/MKPITS_-Bhagyashri-_-Lalsare-_Java_mar_2021/README.md

 example given below where we apply instanceof operator with the variable that have null value.

 instance example with null value
+         DownCasting
+downcasting with instance of operator

+example of realtime downcasting example

+downcasting example with accepting actype from the user

+the real use of instanceof keyword by the example given below.